 3D NAND is more difficult to make than previously thought, and unlike 2D NAND, which is a planar structure, 3D NAND resembles a vertical skyscraper.
 A 3D NAND device consists of multiple levels or layers stacked and then connected using tiny vertical channels.

 Today’s leading-edge 3D NAND parts are 32- and 48-layer devices.
 Scaling 3D NAND to 64 layers and beyond presents significant challenges, but some manufacturers already target 96 layers.
 3D NAND is expected to hit the ceiling at or near 112 layers in future.

 Beyond 3D NAND

 To extend 3D NAND beyond 128 layers, the industry is quietly developing a technology called string stacking.
-Still, in R&D, string stacking involves the stacking of individual 3D NAND devices on top of each other.
+Still, in R&D, string stacking involves stacking individual 3D NAND devices on top of each other.
 For example, if one stacks three 64-layer 3D NAND devices on top of each other, the resulting chip will represent a 192-layer product.

 Where are we now?

-As manufacturers continue to explore and push the boundaries of 3D NAND we can, in the future, expect to see larger capacities and quicker speeds.
+As manufacturers continue to explore and push the boundaries of 3D NAND, we can, in the future, expect to see larger capacities and quicker speeds.

 Future of SLC, pSLC and MLC

 3D NAND is well worth a look alongside SLC and MLC products and sits at the lower end of the pricing scale.
-We know this technology and expert help is at hand to ensure you get the right-first-time solution.
+We know this technology, and expert help is at hand to ensure you get the right-first-time solution.